mccurdyc/qmk_firmware/readme.md

     qmk compile -kb 1upkeyboards/1up60hse -km mccurdyc
     ```

-7. Put the keyboard in Bootloader mode (for this keyboard, hold "reset" on the bottom of the keyboard)
+7. Put the keyboard in Bootloader mode
+    - For this keyboard, hold "reset" on the bottom of the keyboard until the keyboard no longer types
 8. Flash

     ```bash
     qmk flash -km mccurdyc -kb 1upkeyboards/1up60hse
     ```
+9. Confirm typing works.
+If it doesn't, you are probably flashing the wrong keyboard

 # Creating a Keymap